vinodshambhu/RPAProjects/READ_ProjectDetails.md

 # RPAProjects
 Collection of Uipath automation projects developer during my learning process.
-Some of the project ideas are from trainigs, youtube or RPA whitepapers.
+Some of the project ideas are from trainings, youtube or RPA whitepapers.

 # Project 1: EmailProcessor
 Project 1 deals with processing of emails from outlook.
 The project involves Ortchestrator and hence we have 2 bots one as dispatcher